Mya (singer): 2019–2025: Further acting and musical collaborations

+2026: Retrospect

+In January 2026, Variety reported that Mya was set to team up with singers Dionne Warwick and Saweetie for a new version of Diane Warren's "One Heart", the title track from the forthcoming animation film Ozi: Voice of the Forest for climate change awareness.
+On January 30, the singer released her single "A.S.A.P." from her forthcoming studio album via her label imprint Planet 9.
+On February 2, 2026, the singer announced her first new studio album in eight years, Retrospect; the album is Mýa's ninth studio LP.
+On March 12, Mya joined the Pussycat Dolls' forthcoming PCD Forever Tour as a special guest for the North American dates.
+However, the North America trek of the tour was canceled, attributing it to poor ticket sales.
+On May 1, 2026, Mya released the second single from the forthcoming studio album, "Just a Little Bit" featuring Too $hort.
+Retrospect was released on May 15, 2026.
+In June 2026, the singer signed with WME agency for representation in all areas.
+On July 6, 2026, Mya performed in an Aaliyah tribute, curated by Missy Elliott, for the finale at that year's Essence Festival of Culture.
+In August 2026, the singer received a star on South Africa Walk of Fame.
+On September 25, 2026, her collaboration with Dionne Warwick and Saweetie will be released in conjunction with the forty-fifth annual International World Peace Day.
+That same date, the singer will be honored as well by actor Forest Whitaker's Whitaker Peace and Development Initiative (WPDI) hosting its "Rise As One" gala at Gotham Hall in New York City.

 Artistry

 Voice and songwriting

 I'm just happy to be here.
 I think being a young artist, just starting out of high school, what kids listen to is club music.
 We don't necessarily get too deep or sing like Aretha Franklin.
 That's not even what music is truly about today.
 It's sad, but I want to give a little bit of sex, being fabulous or sassy.
 I definitely want to be able to sing and back that up, and being a dancer first has sort of given me a complex that I have to be able to sing, period, with a band.
 If I break my leg, I'd like to give a show without pyrotechnics and choreography every five seconds.